 On the edge of the pool’s terrace, a small gate opens up to a hedged, brick path.
 If you follow this pathway, you’re just steps away from sinking your toes into some of the softest sand ever!
 Papagayo Golden Palms has direct beach access to Playa Panama, a small black-sand beach that curves around the peninsula.

 We enjoyed scouring the shoreline to see what washed up with the tide: a pufferfish, crabs, shells, coconuts, and plenty of driftwood.
 When we arrived our first afternoon, the shore was pretty small because the tide was in.
-But we returned our last morning and were surprised to see how far the sand stretched into the Panama Bay!
+But we returned on our last morning and were surprised to see how far the sand stretched into the Panama Bay!

 Beautiful Landscaping & Peaceful Environment